skipto-landmarks-headings/browser-extension/README.md

 `landmark` or `heading` elements in the active tab web page.

-When a menuitem is activated, the `popup` window is closed and the extension sets focus to the selected element and scrolls it into view.
+When a menuitem is activated, the `popup` window is closed and the extension sets focus to the selected element and scrolls it into view, in effect, allowing you to "skip to" the selected content.

 ### Keyboard Shortcut